Insomnia and Artificial Sweeteners: What is the Relationship?

 Could the answers be that there isn't yet enough information to be sure?
 Do I know that all of the reports I read are accurate?
 Is it possible to be certain about the conclusions?
 Maybe there is room for more questions, but is there room for risk?

 When someone like that pediatrician warns us about sugar substitutes, when I hear of other’s personal experiences that indicate I should pay attention, and when I read a wide variety of reports full of warnings from established sources, I know enough to use common sense, and enough to give my friends a chance to learn more about the concerns.

 I know enough to say no to the fake sugars and to find ways to use natural sweeteners like agave, sweet leaf, and honey.
-Incorporating them into recipes like peach cobblers and brownies is much easier than I thought!
+Delicious monk fruit is currently my most often used sweetener.
+Incorporating these healthier substitutes into recipes like peach cobblers and brownies is a better option.